 Council tax discount

-You may be entitled to a council tax discount relating to your disability or care arrangements.
+You may be entitled to help with council tax for your household relating to your disability or care arrangements.

 This benefit is not means-tested.